clsshgd/gitskills/Driver/Switchtec/Readme.txt

 	the switchtec & ntb_hw_switchtec code base version is v1.2-rc3 from Microsemi github switchtec-kernel；

 New features:
-1. Update the code base
+1. Update the code base according to Microsemi’s github.
+2. Support automatic loading ntb related drivers.
+If one canister has built the driver code, then after it rebooting and entering OS again, it will automatic load the NTB & SES related drivers.

 Fixed Bugs:
 1. Fix the issue that the NTB will lose link after rebooting and reloading ntb related drivers.